Emergency Management Performance Grants (EMPG, American Rescue Plan Act)

 Applicant and/or Project Eligibility Requirements

-Eligible entities include state, local, Tribal and territorial emergency management agencies, with each agency submitting only one application.
+Eligible entities include state or territorial governments (the State Administrative Agency [SAA] or the state’s Emergency Management Agency [EMA]).
 Recipients must ensure and maintain adoption and implementation of the National Incident Management System (NIMS).
 Non-territorial recipients must belong to, be located in, or act as an Emergency Management Assistance Compact (EMAC) temporary member state.

 The EPMG program focuses on all-hazards emergency preparedness and is designed to build and sustain core capabilities.
 Consider resilience hubs and resilience facilities with solar and storage equipment, which is an allowable equipment expense.
 Decarbonization strategies may include disaster preparedness projects that include battery storage systems and microgrids with carbon-free generating resources.